Accreditation and Licenses

 Refund policy, withdrawal, and return of Title IV financial aid

-Students requesting a LOA, TWD, WD, or who are dismissed from Birthwise Midwifery School and are receiving Federal Financial Aid (FFA) receive a refund based on the current policy specified by Title IV regulations.
+Students requesting a LOA, TWD, WD, or who are dismissed from Birthwise Midwifery School and are receiving Federal Student Aid (FSA) receive a refund based on the current policy specified by Title IV regulations.
 Please see paragraph titled “Return of Title IV Funds,” located in the Financial Policies Section of the student handbook.

-Students not receiving FFA receive a refund based on the school’s refund policy, detailed under the Policy on Refunds section under the Financial Policies section of the student handbook.
+Student tuition costs are refunded based on the school’s refund policy, detailed under the Policy on Refunds section under the Financial Policies section of the student catalog and listed below.

 Disability services and facilities